 “Naa!
 Why would I be?” he said, feeling upset.
 “Going with girlfriends?”

 “Fantastic!”
 The enthusiasm took more effort.

 Kate kept additional details of her trip under wraps.
 While out of town, she contacted Ian only once in an obligatory call to tell him she’d arrived safely.
-When she returned three days later, she found Ian in the back of their sandwich shop stocking some new deliveries.
-After a tepid hug and a few clichéd exchanges about her flights and weather, Kate said, “I think we should try abstinence.”
+When she returned three days later, she found Ian in the back of their sandwich shop, stocking some new deliveries.
+After a tepid hug and a few clichéd exchanges about her flights and the weather, Kate said, “I think we should try abstinence.”